Gasparino Barzizza

-Gasparinus de Bergamo (in Italian, Gasparino (da) Barzizza; in French, Gasparin de Bergame; in Latin, Gasparinus Barzizius Bergomensis or Pergamensis) (c.
+Gasparino Barzizza (in French, Gasparin de Bergame; in Latin, Gasparinus Barzizius Bergomensis or Pergamensis) (c.
 1360 – 1431) was an Italian grammarian and teacher noted for introducing a new style of epistolary Latin inspired by the works of Cicero.

 With Pier Paolo Vergerio the Elder, he was influential in the development of humanism at Padua.
 As one of the first Italian Humanists, he taught rhetoric, grammar, and moral philosophy with the aim of reviving Latin literature.

 Biography

-Born Gasparino Di Pietrobuono in the village of Barzizza, near Bergamo, he studied grammar and rhetoric at Pavia.
+Born Gasparino di Pietrobuono in the village of Barzizza, near Bergamo, he studied grammar and rhetoric at Pavia.
 Remaining there to teach from 1403 to 1407, he subsequently moved to Venice to serve as private tutor to the Barbaro family.
+His nephew was Antonio Barzizza.

-Unable to find backing in Venice in order to establish a school there, Gasparinus then taught at Padua (1407–21), enjoying his most productive writing period, where his reputation as a teacher and scholar was established.
+Unable to find backing in Venice in order to establish a school there, Gasparino then taught at Padua (1407–21), enjoying his most productive writing period, where his reputation as a teacher and scholar was established.
 He was appointed to lecture there on rhetoric and on authors such as Seneca, Cicero, Virgil, and Terence.
 He also established the elementary school, which offered a humanist curriculum.
-He helped Both Vittorino da Feltre and Leon Battista Alberti owed their boyhood education to him.
+Both Vittorino da Feltre and Leon Battista Alberti owed their boyhood education to him.
 Antonio Beccadelli, called "Il Panormita", also studied under him.
 Other famous students include Francesco Filelfo and Stefano Fieschi.

-He then taught at Ferrara, and on the invitation of Filippo Maria Visconti, opened an elementary school at Milan in 1418, to be organized along the same lines as Gasparinus' school at Padua.
+He then taught at Ferrara, and on the invitation of Filippo Maria Visconti, opened an elementary school at Milan in 1418, to be organized along the same lines as Gasparino's school at Padua.
 He taught at Milan from 1421 and also served as Visconti's court orator.

-Gasparinus also served as secretary to Pope Martin V and in this capacity attended the Council of Constance.
-Gasparinus died at Milan around 1431, after which Lorenzo Valla succeeded him as chair of rhetoric in Pavia.
+Gasparino also served as secretary to Pope Martin V and in this capacity attended the Council of Constance.
+Gasparino died at Milan around 1431, after which Lorenzo Valla succeeded him as chair of rhetoric in Pavia.

-By his marriage to Lucrezia Alliardi, Gasparinus had a son, named Guimforte (Guiniforto) Barzizza (c.
+By his marriage to Lucrezia Alliardi, Gasparino had a son, named Guimforte (Guiniforto) Barzizza (c.
 1406–63), who became a distinguished scholar and writer.
 Guimforte married Giovannina Malabarba.